 Permit Information for Residence Students

-To apply for a 2014-2015 Residence Parking Permit, click here to download the application.
+Download a copy of the 2016-2017 Residence Parking Permit application.
 The application must be completed and mailed/faxed to:

 Parking and Transportation Resources

 When completing the application, please ensure you are supplying the correct licence plate, make and model of the vehicle you intend to register.
 Residence permits are valid September 2015 to April 30, 2016.
 The deadline to apply is July 22, 2016 at 4:30 p.m.
 Successful applicants will be contacted via email in late July with further details.
 Permits will be available for pick up on Sunday September 6, 2015 and Monday September 6, 2016 during residence check-in.
 After this date you have until Sept.
 12th, 2016 to pick up your permit from the Parking & Transportation office.